 Kids enjoy finger food, as it is easy for them to pick up and eat.
 What makes finger food even more exciting is when there is something fun and delicious to dip it into!
 Try making non-spicy chutney, or hummus and salsa for your child to dip his finger foods into.

 4. Pasta Masta

 Pasta comes in many different shapes, and is something that is quick and easy to make.
 Pasta can be put into soups and made fun for your children.
 Add your protein to pasta dishes, and try to serve a different shape of pasta every time to keep the kids interested.

 Sources of Protein for Infants and Toddlers

-It is common knowledge that dairy contains a lot of protein.
-Most children do not have a problem consuming dairy products like milk, cheese, etc. and you will often find their favourite foods contain these ingredients.
+Dairy contains a lot of protein.
+Most children do not have a problem consuming dairy products like milk, cheese, etc. and you will often find their favourite foods often contain these ingredients.

-Eggs are easy to make and very versatile.
-They are rich in protein with six grams of it in each egg.
-You should avoid the egg whites until they are one year old.
+Eggs are easy to make, and are very versatile.
+They are rich in protein, with six grams of it in each egg.
+You should avoid serving the egg whites until the child is one year old.

-Another versatile favourite that is not only rich in protein but also supplies your child with fibre.
+This is another versatile favourite that is not only rich in protein, but also supplies your child with fibre.
 Puree some beans for your child.
 However, as canned beans have higher sodium content, try using fresh ones instead.
 Hummus is a favourite dish among many.

 4. Nut Butters